• ESG Homepage

 The Company implements a vocational student internship program under Siam Autobacs Company Limited to promote professional skill development and create career opportunities for youth.
 Currently, 35 vocational colleges from all regions of Thailand participate in the program.

 In 2025, the Company accepted students for internships, particularly in the automotive technician field.
-Students gained hands-on work experience under the supervision of experienced staff, enhancing their technical skills, work discipline, and teamwork capabilities, helping students earn income during their studies and reduce their families’ financial burden.
-It also prepares students to enter the labor market with strong practical skills.
+Students gained hands-on work experience under the supervision of experienced staff, enhancing their technical skills, work discipline, and teamwork capabilities, helping them earn income during their studies and reduce their families’ financial burden, while preparing them to enter the labor market with strong practical skills.
 Some participants have subsequently applied for and secured full-time positions with the Company after completing their internships, reflecting the Company’s commitment to human capital development alongside responsible business operations and sustainable employment creation.

 Dual Vocational Education Employment Program